Field Notes / Build

 The whole bill, itemized (2026)

-Read that again: the AI is the one real monthly line, and it's flat.
-My own rig adds a ~$12/month cloud server, but that's a workaround for my machine (more below) — you probably won't need it.
-Hosting is free.
+Read that again: the AI is the biggest monthly line, and it's flat.
+My own rig adds a ~$12/month cloud server, but that's a workaround for my machine (more below), and you probably won't need it.
+Hosting is one $20/month Vercel Pro plan that covers every site I own (the free Hobby tier isn't allowed for commercial sites, so a business pays for Pro).
+It's a base fee that stays $20 at my traffic.
 Domains are ~$11 a year each.
 Payment processing only costs you a cut when you make a sale.
 So the marginal cost of my next website is a domain.

 You do NOT need the $200 plan to build a website